-Antonoplos & Associates Attorneys at Law have been retained to advise and act for community lenders, national banks, borrowers, or grantors in disputes relating to lending or borrowing.
+Antonoplos & Associates DC loan litigation lawyers have been retained to advise and act for community lenders, national banks, borrowers, or grantors in disputes relating to lending or borrowing.

 Secured and Unsecured Lending Litigation

 Mortgage lending that a borrower secures on the asset that was purchased or improved from the loan is one of the most common causes of loan disputes.
 Furthermore, knowledge of rights, remedies, including priorities, and the relative advantages and disadvantages of procedural steps is important when considering how to enforce and recover a debt.
 In most cases, mortgages are legal and registered.
 However, what makes this process extremely complex is that courts have recognized unregistered or equitable mortgages.
-No matter which category your loan falls into, the chance of insolvency when a loan is secured raises many potential legal issues.
+No matter which category your loan falls into, the chance of insolvency when one secures a loan from existing assets raises many potential legal issues.